 Traditionally, the procure-to-pay process begins with the requisition of goods and services and ends with payment being issued to the vendor by accounts payable.
 Source-to-pay adds strategic sourcing to the process, providing an even more closely integrated spend management solution.1

-The reasons for these evolutions are generally quite consistent: certain business processes should be considered one in the same, as there is tangible value associated with leveraging consistent applications, data, and workflows throughout.
+The reasons for these evolutions are generally quite consistent: certain business processes should be considered one and the same, as there is the tangible value associated with leveraging consistent applications, data, and workflows throughout.
 This becomes more feasible as modern technology can support longer, more complex, and highly variable multi-department processes which may have previously been unrealistic in a single solution.
 The rapid market growth of multi-tenant, cloud-based business applications has played a key role.
 Organizations small and large now have more options than ever, and the total cost of ownership for complex process management suites shrinks significantly without the need for on-premise hardware and/or heavily customized software.

 Perhaps calling Source-to-Pay (S2P) a single process is a bit of an understatement, as illustrated in figure 1.
 More aptly, Source-to-Pay is a series of processes, carried out by Procurement, Legal, and Accounts Payable departments with input from all lines of business, depending on what’s being procured.
 More simply, it’s all the steps that must occur for a company to buy stuff.
 S2P is unique in that it permeates every single company in the world.
 Few other processes – especially of this scope – can claim such ubiquitous utilization.